Do Betta Fish Need Air Pump?

 Is Air Pump The Only Option To Dissolve Oxygen Into The Water?

-Air pumps are definitely not the only option to increase dissolved oxygen into the water.
+Air pumps are definitely not the only option to increase dissolved oxygen in the water.
 There are many more ways you can achieve that.
 If you can create surface agitation in any way, the oxygen will get dissolved.
 It is that simple.

 As a result, more oxygen gets dissolved into the water.
 That’s why real plants always create a better aquatic environment for the fish.